tinue/sharp-pocket-computer/pc1600-serial/README.md

 ### Future software work
 * Allow to specify the serial port.
 Important if the port can't be autodetected.
 * Normalize the file when saving to PC (line breaks, EOF marker, leading / trailing blanks etc.)
-* Support tokenizing a Basic program, and then sending it in binary format (will be faster)
+* Support tokenizing a Basic program, and then sending it in binary format (will be much faster than sending it in ASCII)
   * Also add the binary header required for the PC-1500 / CE-158
 * Define a format for "Reserve Keys" and support to load these (maybe even save)
   * This will also require tokenization support
-* Add an option for "binary" load and save, which will not normalize during load or save
 * Support comments in Basic programs (e.g. a line starting with "#" will be removed during normalization)
 * Support a "terminal" mode, where input from the keyboard is sent to the Pocket Computer, and output is shown on the screen.